-Bowie is a small town in North Central Texas.
-The school district serves 610 students in grades PreK-3 at the elementary campus.
-234 students in grades 4-5 attend Bowie Intermediate.
-315 students attend Bowie Jr. High School which is the only feeder for the High School campus.
-Bowie High School serves 448 students in grades 9-12.
-Approximately 44.5% of students in the district qualify for free and reduced meals.
-12.5% of the students in the district qualify for special education service and 5.6% receive second language support.
+Celina is a growing suburban town in North Central Texas.
+The school district serves 581 students in grades PreK-3 at the elementary campus, 377 students in grades 4-6 at the Intermediate campus.
+278 secondary students in grades 7-8 attend Celina Junior High School which is the only feeder for the high school campus.
+The high school serves 570 students in grades 9-12.
+Approximately 29% of students in the district qualify for free and reduced meals.
+13.3% of the students in the district qualify for special education service and 6.2% receive second language support.

-The Principal at the Jr. High school, appointed in the spring of 2008, is a strong leader in the areas of operations, currculum & instruction, and leadership.
-He has served as a teacher, assistant principal and principal for 12 years.
-During his years in the district, the principal has initiated and supervised successful programs that promote academic achievement for diverse learners.
-The leader has also established academic supports for students including double blocked courses.
-Bowie Jr. High is a diverse campus.
-The number of economically disadvantaged learners is growing at an alarming rate.
-The campus leader is committed to meeting the needs of each student through the proposed transformation initiative.
+The Principal at the high school is a strong leader in the areas of operations, currculum and instruction, and leadership.
+He has served as a teacher, assistant principal and principal for 25 years.
+During his years at Celina High, the principal has initiated programs that promote academic achievement and college preparation including expanding dual credit and ATC college credit course offerings.
+The leader has also established extra-curricular activities that support a college going culture including UIL competitions and professional student organizations.
+Celina is growing at a dramatic rate.
+The population in the small community is changing rapidly to include a high number of learners from economically disadvantaged backgrounds with diverse needs.
+The leader is committed to meeting the needs of each student through the proposed transformation initiative.

-100% of the instructional staff at Bowie Jr. High School is highly qualified and certified.
-The average number of years of experience for teachers at the campus is 10.
-There are 28 teachers in the school and 1 paraprofessional.
+100% of the instructional staff at Celina High School is highly qualified and certified.
+22% of the educators hold a master's degree.
+There are 41 teachers in the school and 5 paraprofessionals.
+The educators have high rates of attendance.
 Professionals are evaluated using the Professional Development and Appraisal System (PDAS) which takes into account professional development, instructional best practices, classroom management, and student academic performance.